smartoptics/sosnmp/docs/source/upgrade.rst

 Upgrade to 6.2 Releases
 -----------------------

-The new sync API is added to enable synchronous I/O operations and easy migration from 4.x/5.x releases.
-The new API is based on asyncio and is compatible with Python 3.8 and later.
+The new sync API was added in 6.0 releases to enable synchronous I/O operations and easy migration from 4.x/5.x releases.
+The new API was based on asyncio and was compatible with Python 3.8 and later.

 We were hoping the new sync API would be stable enough to meet the quality expectation, but it turned out to be the opposite.
 So we decided to remove